ustwo/bdd-crossplatform-apps/README.md

 Please keep in mind that test automation is "only" a side effect of practicing BDD.
 A very valuable one, of course, but if you are only doing test automation and not collaboration you are missing out big time.
 Read more about it in [Are you doing BDD?
 Or are you just using Cucumber?](https://cukes.info/blog/2015/03/24/single-source-of-truth)

+The opposite is also true.
+Just because you can't automate a test (tool limitations often prevent you from full automation) it doesn't mean that you shouldn't write the corresponding BDD scenario in collaboration with the team.
+Scenarios also serve as manual test specs and future improvements to automation tools might allow their implementation.

 ### What this is about

 A reference for a project setup that enables: